ep1804/murrelet/README.md

 # Murrelet Overview

-Murrelet is a simple messaging facade for various message queues or buses.
+Murrelet is a simple messaging facade for various message brokers (non-JMS-based ones firstly).
 The concept is like SLF4J, the simple logging facade for java.util.logging, log4j, etc.

-In addition, this is just a toy project.
-No offence to JMS API yet.

 # Agenda